-In response to the 25 Year Environment Plan for a Nature Recovery Network that is to be represented spatially and the drive toward a Natural Capital approach, the National Planning Policy Framework seeking to achieve Environmental Net Gains, plus the review of a new Environmental Land Management Scheme (ELMS), the Gloucestershire Local Nature Partnership (GLNP), the Environment Agency and Gloucestershire Wildlife Trust, among other partners, have collaborated to develop an Integrated Environmental Mapping Tool (IEMT).
-With an initial pilot to be undertaken in Gloucester City and its surrounds.
+In response to the 25 Year Environment Plan for a Nature Recovery Network and the drive toward a Natural Capital approach to growth, the National Planning Policy Framework seeking to achieve Environmental Net Gains, plus the review of a new Environmental Land Management Scheme (ELMS) for agriculture, the Gloucestershire Local Nature Partnership (GLNP) and partners have collaborated to develop a Natural Capital baseline for the county, with an associated investment portfolio of projects.

-Using examples in development elsewhere, including Stoke-on-Trent, the IEMT aims to draw together evidence on environmental constraints across the county of Gloucestershire along with the opportunities to align with, and ultimately underpin, delivery of local economic growth.
+Using examples in development elsewhere, including Stoke-on-Trent, the Natural Capital Baseline project aims to draw together evidence on environmental constraints across the county of Gloucestershire along with the opportunities to align with, and ultimately underpin, delivery of local economic growth.

-As a result, the IEMT would seek to provide a strategic framework for delivery of growth across Gloucestershire that both utilises and enhances the county’s natural assets as an integral part of the growth programme.
+In this way the GLNP is supporting the Local Authorities and GFirst LEP in taking a natural capital approach to growth by providing a strategic framework for delivery of growth across Gloucestershire that both utilises and enhances the county’s natural assets as an integral part of the growth programme.

 We will be updating this page as we develop the tool.
 We will also be issuing updates out via our e-mailings, so if you wish to remain informed please head to our Join Us page to register to our mailing list.